My Life in the Bush of Ghosts (album)

-My Life in the Bush of Ghosts is a studio album by Brian Eno and David Byrne, released in February 1981.
+My Life in the Bush of Ghosts is the first collaborative studio album by Brian Eno and David Byrne, released in February 1981.
 It was Byrne's first album without his band Talking Heads.
 The album integrates sampled vocals and found sounds, African and Middle Eastern rhythms, and electronic music techniques.
 It was recorded before Eno and Byrne's work on Talking Heads' 1980 album Remain in Light, but problems clearing samples delayed its release by several months.